Paul Adams (New Zealand politician): Independent

 On 15 August 2005 Adams left United Future to stand as an independent in the East Coast Bays Electorate.
 He gained 5809 votes after a short five-week campaign, which placed him third overall.
 He was subsequently involved with a proposed new party to be established by his former colleague Gordon Copeland and Destiny New Zealand.
 However, these negotiations collapsed, but Adams then became the Deputy Leader of The Family Party.

-Adams stood as a candidate for The Family Party in the East Coast Bays Electorate in the 2008 election.
+Adams stood as a candidate for The Family Party in the East Coast Bays electorate in the 2008 election.

-On 9 November 2008 general election, Paul Adams was again unsuccessful as Family Party candidate for the East Coast Bays electorate.
 He polled third, behind National candidate Murray McCully and Labour candidate Vivienne Goldsmith.
 As The Family Party failed to win any other electorate or list seats, Adams did not re-enter Parliament.

+Adams stood at the 2023 election for the NewZeal party at number 2 on the party list.
+Adams also contested the East Coast Bays electorate, coming fourth place with 890 votes.
+Overall, NewZeal only won 0.56 percent (16,126 votes), below the five percent threshold needed to enter Parliament.